Street Racer (1994 video game)

 Street Racer is a racing video game published by Ubi Soft for various systems.
-It was released for the Super Nintendo Entertainment System in 1994, Sega Mega Drive in 1995, PlayStation, Sega Saturn and Game Boy in 1996, and Windows and Amiga in 1997.
+It was released for the Super Nintendo Entertainment System in 1994, Sega Mega Drive in 1995, PlayStation, Sega Saturn and Game Boy in 1996, and MS-DOS and Amiga in 1997.
 Marketed as a "cross between Mario Kart and Street Fighter", the go-kart themed game combined racing with comedy and beat 'em up influenced violence.
 The game was a success on the SNES and Mega Drive and received mixed reviews across platforms.